 Please read this entire page before starting your renewal application.
 In order to maintain an insurance producer license, every individual insurance producer, regardless of lines of authority, must complete a renewal application within 90 days of your license expiration date and pay the $25 fee biennially by the last day of their birth month.
 There is no grace period after the due date.
 If not renewed before the expiration date, your license and appointments will be canceled and you will have to reapply with an initial application and $100 fee.

-Your record must show compliance with CE requirements.
-CE providers have 15 days from course completion to file the credits with the Department, so courses taken less than 15 days before the expiration date may not be credited in time for license renewal.
+Your record must show compliance with continuing education (CE) requirements.
+CE providers have 15 days from course completion to file the credits with the North Dakota Insurance Department, so courses taken less than 15 days before the expiration date may not be credited in time for license renewal.

 - You do not have to complete the section asking about your agency or business entity affiliations.
 This is not required for North Dakota.

 - If you are completing the application for yourself, check the "producer" box.
 If you are completing the application for someone else, you must identify yourself as an authorized submitter and complete the information requested.